Originally created by: ©Kathleen Dyer

 I used this equation in a perl script to produce the chart above.

 The FAQs are a collection of information that should be of use to people who do many kinds of needlework.
-The hints and tips contained here have been collected from many people who have been kind enough to share their wisdom with the rec.crafts.textiles.needlework Usenet newsgroup.
+The hints and tips contained here have been collected from many people, over several years, who have been kind enough to share their wisdom with the rec.crafts.textiles.needlework Usenet newsgroup.

 Although efforts were made to make sure that the information in this FAQ was correct, this document is provided as is, with no warranties or guarantees of any kind either expressed or implied.
-Any commercial products or services are listed as a courtesy to the reader.
 No endorsement or value judgement is expressed or implied.

 The FAQs are successors to the original "Counted Cross Stitch FAQ", first posted to the old rec.crafts.textiles newsgroup on April 20, 1994.
 Thanks to the people who have given permission for their messages and postings to be quoted directly.